epiviz/epiviz.github.io.old/plugins.md

   ],
   ```

-  Alternatively, create a script to override the default EpiViz settings and add the new data provider:
+  Alternatively, create a script to override the default Epiviz settings and add the new data provider:

   ```javascript
   epiviz.EpiViz.SETTINGS.dataProviders.push('epiviz.plugins.data.MyDataProvider');
   ```

-4. If using EpiViz on a remote server, plug in your scripts and settings file and start using them!
+4. If using Epiviz on a remote server, plug in your scripts and settings file and start using them!

   **Example**
   * `my-data-provider.js` and `my-data-provider-settings-overrides.js`: [https://gist.github.com/florin-chelaru/11026256](https://gist.github.com/florin-chelaru/11026256)